FISCO-BCOS/FISCO-BCOS-DOC/docs/AMOP/README.md

-# AMOP(Advance Messages Onchain Protocol) Guidebook
+# Advance Messages Onchain Protocol
 **Author: fisco-dev**
 ## Introduction
 AMOP (Advance Messages Onchain Protocol) aims to provide a safe and efficient message channel.
 In consortium chain, all nodes, no matter consensus node or observation node, can use AMOP as the message channel with the following advantages: